toolleeo/cli-apps/README.md

 ## <a name="productivity"></a>Productivity

 * [arbtt](http://arbtt.nomeata.de/) - (automatic, rule-based time tracker) runs in background, collecting information regarding open windows, focussed ones, etc.; it can be configured to display statistics on the collected data, e.g., figuring out the time spent on one specific window.
+* [Bartib](https://github.com/nikolassv/bartib) - Easy to use time tracking tool for the command line.
+It saves a log of all tracked activities as a plaintext file and allows you to create flexible reports.
 * [cadmus](https://github.com/RyanGreenup/cadmus) - Shell Scripts to Facilitate Effective Note Taking.
 * [dijo](https://github.com/NerdyPepper/dijo) - Scriptable, curses-based, digital habit tracker.
 * [dn](https://github.com/tomlockwood/dn) - Daily notes command line tool.
+* [gdir](https://github.com/pafoster/gdir) - A command line tool which queries Google Directions.
+The tool displays results as human-readable text.
 * [jnrl](https://github.com/maebert/jrnl) - Collect your thoughts and notes without leaving the command line.
 * [ledger](http://ledger-cli.org/) - A powerful, double-entry accounting system from the command-line; it uses a simple yet powerful text syntax to specify the items to account.
 * [posce](https://github.com/posce/posce) - A note-taking toolkit for your command line.